 - Can be performed under local anesthesia if patients prefer

 - Less pain

-- No drains, clips or sutures after surgery
+- No sutures that need to be removed after surgery

 - Outpatient surgery

 - Reduced risk of injuring the other parathyroid glands